variani/lme4qtl/README.md

 | lme4    | `glmer(myStatus ~ (1\|myID), myData, family = binomial)` |
 | lme4qtl | `relmatGlmer(myStatus ~ (1\|myID), myData, relmat = list(myID = myMatrix), family = binomial)` |

+Note that the rownames/colnames of `myMatrix` have to be the values if `myID` variable, so the matching between relationship matrix and grouping variable is possible.
+The order doesn't matter.

 ## Quick start